 The Polyester Fiber Scam

 Polyester does have some good qualities...
 It resists fading, it resists stains, and it comes in vibrant colors and it is very soft.
-The problem is, the pile "mats down" in a hurry and once it does, it will NEVER return to its once like-new appearance, no matter what you do.
-In other words, in medium to heavy traffic applications, it will begin to look HORRIBLE very quickly, especially on stairs, down hallways and along your main walkways!
-In low-traffic applications it might last a few years longer.
+The main problem is, the pile "mats down" in a hurry and once it does, it will NEVER return to its like-new appearance, no matter what you do.
+In other words, in medium to heavy traffic applications, Polyester will begin to look HORRIBLE very quickly, especially on stairs, down hallways, in front of your couch and along your main walkways!
+In low-traffic applications carpet made from Polyester might last a few years longer.

-Some uninformed, mis-informed or slick carpet salespeople will try to convince you that the Polyester fiber is just as durable and just as resilient as a NYLON and that Polyester is now made better then they were in the recent past.
+Uninformed, mis-informed, inexperienced or slick carpet salespeople will tell you that the Polyester fiber is now equally durable as NYLON and that Polyester is now somehow manufactured better today then it was in the recent past.
 This is a BIG FAT LIE!
 Maybe they know it, maybe they don't.
+But don't you believe it.
 Either way, don't say I didn't warn you!
+Carpet made from Polyester or P.E.T.
+Polyester are NOT as durable or as resilient as a carpet made from Nylon.
 Want a long lasting and durable carpet?
 Buy NYLON!

 Do not believe their claims about Polyester no matter what they say!
 Why?
 They don't stand to make as much profit from NYLON carpets.
 Polyester carpets are much cheaper to manufacture.
 Polyester carpets will mat down and look ugly in just a few short years.
 Especially in medium to heavy foot traffic applications, on stairs and down hallways.